ianfore/federated-analysis/README.md

 cd federated-analysis/
 ```

-2. Optionally, edit the config/conf.json file to reflect the metadata regarding the data file (file name, header line, field delimiter) as well as the correct fields of interest.
+2. Edit the config/conf.json file to reflect the metadata regarding the data file (file name, header line, field delimiter) as well as the correct fields of interest.

 ```console
 vi config/conf.json